 What is also important about case law is if it is issued by a state supreme court, other states are more likely to consider it when similar cases are before their courts.
 Therefore, our Supreme Court of Virginia decision above is even more material for auctioneers — even operating outside Virginia.

-In our auction case law class, we discuss both Old English case law in addition to other United States cases, including the only three (3) times an auctioneer-related case was decided at the Supreme Court of the United States — which made law that impacts all auctioneers operating in the United States.
+In our auction case law class, we discuss both Old English case law in addition to other United States cases, including the only three (3) material times an auctioneer-related case was decided at the Supreme Court of the United States — which made law that impacts all auctioneers operating in the United States.

 We should note that there are not many auction nor auctioneer-related cases heard in courts in the United States.
 In fact, no such auction/auctioneer case has been decided at the Supreme Court of the United States since 1921, and none at any state supreme court since 2007.